Para Cycling Road Racing

 Mass-Start Phases

-1. Start phase: Positioning in the field
+1. Start phase: Field Position in the field

 2. Early breakaway attempts: First attacks after the start